Capital Improvement Projects

 Watch the recording of the March 25, 2021 Public Meeting to review the Concept Design Plans

-The Council approved a contract with Traffic Lines in the Fall of 2021 and installation began in July 2022.
-The first phase of the project includes updated signage and newly painted bike right of ways, crosswalks, and temporary bump outs.
+The first phase of the project was installed in July 2022, including updated signage and newly painted bike right of ways, crosswalks, and temporary bump outs.
 The bump outs are delineated by temporary bollards to allow traffic engineers to study how the bump outs perform before adding permanent curbs and raingardens.

 King Park Renovation - 4205 Gallatin Street

 Robert J. King Park, a small pocket park located at 4205 Gallatin Street, is undergoing a major renovation to address stormwater and landscape management concerns.
 A new playground structure and restored pavilion area will be a part of the renovation process.
 The park is expected to reopen in the Spring of 2024.

 An innovative, engineered wetland has been installed near the intersection of Charles Armentrout Drive and 42nd Place.
 42nd Place has been repaved to slope slightly toward the wetland, directing water first into a rock bed, then into the planted wetland.
 Plants lower in the wetland thrive in moist to wet conditions, while plants higher-up can survive in both wet and dry conditions.
 The roots of the plants help filter pollutants before the water re-enters the Anacostia watershed.
 All plants are native, providing a habitat for local insects and wildlife along what is otherwise an industrial road.